Fair Asynchronous Session Subtyping: A Sound Algorithm for Fair Asynchronous Subtyping

 \item We remove subtrees from the tree produced in~\ref{step:build} corresponding to successful branches of the simulation game which contain finitely many labels.
 Concretely, we remove each subtree whose each leaf $n$ is either successful or has an ancestor $n'$ such that $n'$ is in the same subtree and $\tlab(n) = \tlab(n')$. \item We extract subtrees from the tree produced in~\ref{step:prune} that are potential \emph{candidates} to be subsequently checked.
 The extraction of these finite candidate subtrees is done by identifying the forest of subtrees rooted in ancestor nodes which do not have ancestors themselves. \item We check that each of the candidate subtrees from~\ref{step:divide} is a witness tree. \end{enumerate} If an unsuccessful leaf is found in~\ref{step:build}, then the considered session types are not related.
 In~\ref{step:build}, if the generation of the subtree reached the bound before reaching an ancestor or a leaf, then the algorithm is unable to give a decisive verdict, i.e., the result is \emph{unknown}.
 Otherwise, if all checks in~\ref{step:check} succeed then the session types are in the fair asynchronous subtyping relation.
 In all other cases, the result is \emph{unknown} because a candidate subtree is not a witness.

-\begin{example} We illustrate the algorithm above with the tree in Figure~\ref{fig:simtree}.
+\begin{exa} We illustrate the algorithm above with the tree in Figure~\ref{fig:simtree}.
 After~\ref{step:build}, we obtain the whole tree in the figure (11 nodes).
 After~\ref{step:prune}, all nodes in the dotted boxed are removed.
 After~\ref{step:divide} we obtain the (unique) candidate subtree contained in the dashed box.
-This subtree is identified as a witness subtree in~\ref{step:check}, hence we have $\exS \subtype \exSR$. \end{example}
+This subtree is identified as a witness subtree in~\ref{step:check}, hence we have $\exS \subtype \exSR$. \end{exa}

-We state the main theorem that establishes the soundness of our algorithm, where $\treetrans{}\!\!^*$ is the reflexive and transitive closure of $\treetrans$.